How to correct a completed pay run in Sage Paroll.

 - Print the P32 employer payment record for the month or quarter the pay run relates to.
 This allows you to compare the values before and after the changes.
 For steps on how to do this, read our help article The P32 employer payment record.

-If you need to correct any errors or make any adjustments, you can edit or make changes to your payroll.
+If you need to correct any errors or make any adjustments, edit your payroll.

 Changes to Tax Code, Week1/Month1, NI Category or On Trade Dispute options, only applies to the pay run you edit.
 For a permanent change, make sure you update the employee record.